 Therefore, you would want to ensure you have some activity every two years to prevent the complete forfeiture of your World of Hyatt points.

-A strategy that I recommend to prevent this from happening is to transfer Chase Ultimate Rewards points to the World of Hyatt program using the steps outlined above.
+To prevent this, I recommend transferring Chase Ultimate Rewards points to the World of Hyatt program using the steps outlined above.

 Can I Transfer My World of Hyatt Points Back to Chase?